 · 30 Minutes: $25

 Notice: When you sign up for a “30 minute lesson” you are signing up for a 30 minute time block.
 For example, if your lesson is from 3:00-3:30, you have reserved a 30 minute time block.
 Your lesson will begin at 3:00 and end at 3:30.
 In order to preserve the schedules of other students, if you are late and arrive at 3:05, your lesson will still end at 3:30.

-Please notify me with an eight hour notice if you are going to miss your lesson to avoid a no call no show label.
+Please notify me with a 24 hour notice if you are going to miss your lesson to avoid a no call no show label.
 If you are feeling ill, do not come to your lesson and let me know as soon as possible.
 I have a baby at home, you will not be penalized for calling in sick before your lesson is scheduled to start.

 Lessons will not occur on school holidays.
 Lessons scheduled to occur on a school holiday will only be made up by request of the student.

 I will notify you when scheduling for a semester begins.
 Claiming a lesson time will be based on lesson attendance records and on a first come, first serve.
 We haven’t had any problems with this method so far, but please let me know if you have any concerns.
 Consistent cancellations may result in me moving your lesson to later in the evenings to allow for other students to have the more desirable time.

 No Call No Show Lessons:

 A no call no show lesson is defined as the following:

 · Being over ten minutes late to your lesson.